dcos/dcos-e2e/docs/cli/source/index.rst

 |project|
 =========

-|project| is a tool for spinning up and managing DC/OS clusters in test environments.
+|project| can be used for spinning up and managing DC/OS clusters in test environments.
-It comes with multiple CLI tools:

 .. toctree::
    :maxdepth: 1